cloudevents/spec/primer.md

 should instead be placed within the event (the `data` attribute) itself.

-Along with the definition of these attributes, there will also be specifications of how to serialize the event in different formats and transports (e.g. JSON and HTTP).
+Along with the definition of these attributes, there will also be specifications of how to serialize the event in different formats (e.g. JSON) and transports (e.g. HTTP, AMQP, Kafka).

+Batching of multiple events into a single API call is natively supported by some transports.
+To aid interoperability, it is left up to the transports if and how batching is implemented.

 ### Non-Goals
 The following will not be part of the specification: